-Watermelon and Feta Salad with Jalapeno Lime Syrup will be the only salad you need this summer.
+Watermelon and Feta Salad with Jalapeño Lime Syrup is the only salad you need this summer.
 The cool and crisp melon contrasts deliciously with the saltiness of the feta.
 Quick and easy to pull together, this salad is the perfect addition to your next cookout or picnic.

 - Sweet and salty and so refreshing - There's nothing better on a hot summer day than cold, refreshing watermelon.
 The contrast of flavors in this salad is incredible.
-Sweet juicy melon and salty feta may seem a little unexpected... but this combo is so delicious!
+Sweet, juicy melon, blueberries, and salty feta may seem a little unexpected... but this combo is so delicious!

 - Quick and easy prep - This salad requires minimal prep and isn't the least bit fussy.
-Bring this salad to picnics or barbecues or serve as a side dish with your favorite summer meal.
+You can bring it to picnics or barbecues or serve it as a side dish with your favorite summer meal.

-- Sweet and savory syrup - Dress the salad with a drizzle of jalapeno lime simple syrup.
+- Sweet and savory syrup - Dress the salad with jalapeño lime simple syrup.
 The syrup is super easy to make and adds a hint of tartness and mild spice.
 It's the perfect finishing touch!

 - Watermelon - A mini seedless watermelon (about the size of a cantaloupe) will yield about 5-6 cups of melon balls.
-These small watermelons are extra sweet and juicy... just perfect for a summer salad.
+These small watermelons are extra sweet and juicy, perfect for a summer salad.

-- Feta cheese - I love using sheep's milk feta.
-Greek sheep's milk feta is my absolute favorite.
-It's so creamy and mild and balances the cool fresh melon perfectly.
-If you can't find sheep's milk feta, no worries.
-Any variety works just fine.
-Use what you have or what you love.
+- Feta cheese - Greek or French sheep's milk feta is my go-to.
+It's so creamy and mild and balances the cool, crisp melon.
+If you can't find sheep's milk feta, goat's milk feta is also delicious.

 What is simple syrup?

-Simple syrup is a mixture of equal parts of sugar and water that is heated to dissolve the sugar.
-The syrup can be infused with herbs, citrus, or spices.
-You can use simple syrup to add flavor and sweetness to many different recipes.
+Simple syrup is a mixture of equal parts sugar and water heated to dissolve the sugar.
+It can be infused with herbs, citrus, or spices.
+Simple syrup can be used to add flavor and sweetness to many different recipes.

-- Drizzle over fruit salads, such as Berry Fruit Salad with Mint Syrup or Fruit Salad with Cinnamon-Anise Simple Syrup
+- Drizzle over fruit salads, such as Fruit Salad with Cinnamon-Anise Simple Syrup.

-- Use as a sweetener for unsweetened iced tea or homemade lemonade - try Fresh Homemade Strawberry Lemonade.
+- Use it as a sweetener for iced tea or lemonade like this Fresh Homemade Strawberry Lemonade.

 - Add sweetness to cocktails.